Will-ALVIDI/cppStartingKit/README.md

 If you want to follow this process you have to put the main behavior at the bottom of your overrides, and not the opposite. (see the example below)

 ![C++ Starting Kit Syntax Definition Override](https://github.com/kodLite/cppStartingKit/blob/master/screenshot/overrides.jpg?raw=true)

-### How to edit a *.sublime package

-`*.sublime-package` like **C++ Starting Kit** are `*.zip` archive.
-If you want to modify files inside those packages you have to follow these steps :
-* Inside your `Sublime Text/Packages` folder you have to find the package you want to modify.
-* Copy and paste it in a safe place and do your tweaks on this copy.
-* To open the package you have to rename it in `*.zip` then extract it.
-* Inside the extracted folder you will find the editable files.
-* When finished, save your changes.
-* Close Sublime Text.
-* "Re-archive" your extracted folder in `*.zip` then rename it in `*.sublime-package`.
-* Copy your updated `*.sublime-package` and overwrite the one in your `Sublime Text/Packages` folder.
-* Restart Sublime Text.

 # Customize your color scheme